dolph/recipes/holidays/first-covid-thanksigiving-combined.md

 Set aside.

-### Roast gravy parts
+### Gravy

 Preheat oven to 450 F.

-Toss wings in a 15" skillet with oil until coated.
+Toss wings, backbone, and neck in a 15" skillet with oil until coated.

-- 3 pounds **turkey and/or chicken wings**, flats and drumettes separated
+- 3 pounds reserved turkey parts (no organs), broken down into 1" pieces
 - 2 tablespoons **olive oil**

 Roast, tossing halfway through, until golden brown and starting to crisp (about 25–35 minutes).